For Those We Love

 release date as being in March 1921.
 This is unlikely since the film was only copyrighted in July, but the exact release date has not been confirmed.
 It is now considered a lost film.
 A still exists showing Chaney holding the heroine.

 Plot

 Beatrice Arnold (Betty Compson) cares for her father George and her younger brother Jimmy (Richard Rosson).
-She is saved from drowning by a local card shark naked Trix Ulner (Lon Chaney) who decides to pursue her romantically, much to the chagrin of her longtime sweetheart, Johnny Fletcher.
+She is saved from drowning by a local card shark named Trix Ulner (Lon Chaney) who decides to pursue her romantically, much to the chagrin of her longtime sweetheart, Johnny Fletcher.

 Beatrice is shocked to learn that Jimmy's been embezzling funds from their dad to pay off his gambling debts to a crook named Frank (Frank Campeau).
 Beatrice enlists Ulner's aid to get back the money.
 Ulner and Jimmy plot to steal the money from Frank's house, but during the robbery, Jimmy is shot dead by Frank.

 To save Jimmy's reputation, Ulner blackmails Frank into telling the authorities that Jimmy was killed protecting Frank from the burglar.
 At the end of the film, Beatrice marries her sweetheart, Johnny Fletcher.
 Trix Ulner decides to give up his unsavory ways.